Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 ### Split by categorical variables {#split-by-categorical-variables}

 More generally, `row_split` or `column_split` can be set to a categorical vector or a data frame where different combinations of levels split the rows/columns in the heatmap.
-The order of each slice can be controlled by `levels` of each variable in `split` (in this case, each variable should be a factor).
-If all variables are characters, the default order is `unique(row_split)` or `unique(column_split)`.
+How to control the order of the slices is introduced in Section \@ref(order-of-slices).

 ```r